acsheller/AAML/Readme.md

 Kwok was deployed to the single node cluster detailed so far.
 Two Kubernetes manifests (yaml files) are deployed to setup Kwok: [kwok.yaml](./kwok_yaml/kwok.yaml) and [stage-fast.yaml](./kwok_yaml/stage-fast.yaml) are deployed which create several Kubernetes artifacts.
 Please review the files for a list.
 These are only provided locally for completeness and reference.
 Be sure to reference the ones specified in the [kwok setup instructions](https://kwok.sigs.k8s.io/docs/user/kwok-in-cluster/) because changes are happening regularly.

+### Scripts for single/Multi Worker Nodes

+Python Scripts are provided to [create a single ordinary node](./kwok_cluster/single_node/kwok_node.yaml) as well as a script to [create a single GPU Node](./kwok_cluster/single_node/kwok_node_gpu.yaml).
+Other resources types, such as SR-IOV Virtual Functions can be added as well.

+There are also script to create

+## External Scheduler

 ## References:
 [1] “Configure Multiple Schedulers,” Kubernetes. https://kubernetes.io/docs/tasks/extend-kubernetes/configure-multiple-schedulers/ (accessed Sep.
 06, 2023).V